-In that context, it is regrettable the macroprudential measures were not implemented on a rules basis, that explicitly incorporates a counter-cyclical component.
+In that context, it is regrettable the macroprudential measures were not implemented on an explicit rules basis, which incorporated a counter-cyclical component.
 This would have enabled cyclical considerations in the housing market to be taken into account in framing any such measures.
 Borio and Shim (2007), Goodhart (2004), Galati and Moessner (2012) and Aikman, Haldane and Nelson (2014) amongst others, have highlighted the importance of rules (or built in stabilisers) as opposed to discretion in calibrating macroprudential policy with the latter noting the necessity of rules for accountability, transparency and efficacy of policy implementation.